Do you love lists as much as I do?

 - a great way of getting things out of our head; and

-You can use lists for practical things such as important dates and tasks that need to get done, as well as for fun ideas, goals and plans.
+We can use lists for practical things such as important dates and tasks that need to get done, as well as for fun ideas, goals and plans.

-Lists will help you:
+Lists help us:

-- Organize and prioritize your tasks
+- Organise and prioritise our tasks

 - Capture happy memories